baiyueh/PANINIpy/Documentation/Papers/distributional_regionalization.rst

    </div>

 **Description**:
-Compute the description length of a cluster.
+Compute the description length of a cluster of spatial units.

 **Parameters**: